Cotopia-Inc/distributor-portal/README.md

 - `LICENSE` or redistribution terms (per Product Agreement)
 - `EXAMPLE_SERVER/` — server example with instructions for generating presigns and JWTs
 - `EXHIBIT_F_TEMPLATE.pdf` or `.docx` — onboarding/remittance form
-- `BRAND_GUIDELINES/` — Exhibit D (if permitted) or link to Cotopia partner portal for assets
+- `BRAND_GUIDELINES/` — Exhibit D (if permitted) or link to Cotopia Distributor portal for assets
 - `CHANGELOG.md` — record of changes to distributed client

 Sample minimal developer commands (example)